SATAY-LL/LaanLab-SATAY-DataAnalysis/docs/satay_analysis_notes.md

 Before use, the reference sequence should be indexed so that the program knows where to find potential alignment sites.
 This only has to be done once for each reference genome.
 It is recommended to copy the reference genome and remove the ‘write’ permission using the command line
 `chmod –w /path/to/backup/reference/sequence`.
-After this, index the reference genome using the command `BWA index /path/to/reference/sequence/file.fasta` This creates 5 more files in the same folder as the reference genome that BWA uses to speed up the process of alignment.
+After this, index the reference genome using the command `bwa index /path/to/reference/sequence/file.fasta` This creates 5 more files in the same folder as the reference genome that BWA uses to speed up the process of alignment.

 The sequencing command should be given as
-`BWA mem [options] /path/to/reference/sequence/file.fasta /path/to/data/file.fastq > /path/to/output/file.sam`
+`bwa mem [options] /path/to/reference/sequence/file.fasta /path/to/data/file.fastq > /path/to/output/file.sam`

 Where `[options]` can be different statements as given in the documentation.
 Most importantly are: